kotoMJ/kotox-android/README.md

 Role of this repository is:
-- realize and store useful code/ideas
+- realize and store useful code/ideas.
-- try new things in the non trivial, but safe place
+- try new things in the non trivial, but safe place.

 ## Module structure